JoshuaH1011/kt3examen/readme.md

 You will be redirected to the login page once the installation is complete.

 If you need to update the configuration, you can either access the Config page via the admin menu (only admin users can do that), or directly edit the `config/config.json` file.

-To run the tests, edit the database information in the `tests\testsConfig.json` file, then run `php vendor/bin/phpunit` from the root folder.

 ## General features